-Intramural bowel gas, also known as pneumatosis intestinalis, refers to gas within the wall of the bowel.
+Intramural bowel gas, also known as pneumatosis intestinalis, refers to the clinical or radiological finding of gas within the wall of the bowel.

-Intramural gas can be seen in intestinal ischaemia and eventually bowel infarction.
+Intramural gas can be seen in intestinal ischemia and eventually bowel infarction.
 This is the most concerning etiology for intramural gas.

-Gas in the bowel wall in the neonatal period, whatever its shape, is diagnostic of necrotising enterocolitis.
+Gas in the bowel wall in the neonatal period, whatever its shape, is diagnostic of necrotizing enterocolitis.

 - mucosal integrity